Minolta AF 24-85mm F3.5-4.5 A-mount lens review by QuietOC

 The lens is fairly parfocal, but you do get a noticeable amount focus shift from the initial slop in the zoom mechanism.
 Even the 18-55 SAM II has less slop.

 Image quality is quite good over the zoom range though it is not appreciably better than the 18-55 kit lens.
-At 24 mm it is only slightly worse than the 24 mm f/2.8 primes.
+The APS-C corners are better at 24 mm than the 24-50 and 24-105 and only slightly worse than the 24 mm f/2.8 primes.
+The image quality overall is also better than the 28-85.

 Test chart comparison on an A65 with the 24-50 F4, Carl Zeiss 16-80, Tamron 17-50 F2.8, and Sony DT 18-135 SAM.